FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 Our application will only have three pages, including the FusionAuth login page.

-1. A home page - a public page showing how many users our app has an inviting users to log in
+1. A home page - a public page showing how many users our app has an inviting users to log in.
-2. The log in / sign up page (on FusionAuth) with options to use a username/password or to sign in with Google
+1. The log in / sign up page (on FusionAuth) with options to use a username/password or to sign in with Google.
-3. A logged in private “dashboard" page, unique per user.
+1. A logged in private "dashboard" page, unique per user.
 This will display the user's birthday if we have it on record, or allow them to add or change their birthday.
 It will also let users log out.

-First, let's tell Django that our secretbirthdaysapp is going to be the main app of our secretbirthdays project.
-In the secretbirthdays/urls.py file, add `path('', include('secretbirthdaysapp.urls')),` to the urlpatterns array and import Django's `include()` function.
+First, let's tell Django that our `secretbirthdaysapp` is going to be the main app of our secretbirthdays project.
+In the `secretbirthdays/urls.py` file, add `path('', include('secretbirthdaysapp.urls')),` to the urlpatterns array and import Django's `include()` function.

 The full file should look as follows.